 A 44-year-old member asked:

-what is a partial meniscectomy?
+What is a partial meniscectomy?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Removal of cartilage: When people tear cartilage in the knee joint, it's usually a meniscus teat.
 This semi-circular cartilage rings the periphery of the knee joint and helps cushion impact .
 The meniscus is avascular, except at the edges furthest away from the joint.
 The meniscus often tears in this low blood supply area and in not repairable.
 The torn part is excised arthroscopically, leaving the remainder intact.

 Last updated Aug 17, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 50% off with $15/month membership

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.